COVID-19 – Self Isolation Advice

 - not leave your home for exercise (exercise at home or in your garden, if you have one)

-- note any changes to your symptoms, and if you worsen let the CTB know as part of your daily follow up or call the 111 for immediate advice if required.
+- note any changes to your symptoms, and if you worsen call 111 for advice as required.

 Read more on managing home isolation HERE.